Alhaadee/AirlineBookingSystem_API/README.md

 ## Setup

 * Create a postgresql database called: `airline_lab`
-* Add your Postgres Username and Password to the application Properties directory
+* Add your Postgres Username and Password to the `application Properties` file
 * Run the Application and send requests through Postman